ibm-cloud-docs/account/at-events-iam.md

 You can use {{site.data.keyword.logs_full_notm}} to visualize and alert on events that are generated in your account and routed by {{site.data.keyword.atracker_full_notm}} to an {{site.data.keyword.logs_full_notm}} instance.

 The IAM service generates [global activity tracking events](/docs/atracker?topic=atracker-event_types#event_types_global) for the actions that are listed in this document.
-Select `Platform events (global)` as the location to send audit events from when you configure an Activity Tracker route.
+Select `Platform events (global)` as the location to send audit events from when you configure an {{site.data.keyword.atracker_full_notm}} route.
 {: tip}

 To view IAM events in the {{site.data.keyword.logs_full_notm}} dashboard, go to the **Subsystems** filter and select the values with the prefix `iam-`.
 For example, `iam-am`, `iam-identity`, or `iam-groups`.